-As you probably know, I’m not a math-oriented person by nature.
-I came to research through an innate curiosity about people and what makes them tick.
 The combination of brand marketing and research is a good spot to land for someone who is driven by a need to understand the intricacies of human behavior and explore the “whys” in life.
-These fit quite neatly in the work we do with experiential, brand health, market segmentation and attitudinal studies.
-But the math piece, quite frankly, has not come easily to me.
-I suspect that’s the case for many marketers and brand managers that we work with.
-We recognize the importance but it wasn’t necessarily our starting point.
+These fit neatly in the work we do with experiential, brand health, market segmentation, and attitudinal studies.
+But the math piece, quite frankly, does not come easy to everyone.
+Let’s dive into the concepts of Mean, Median, and Mode and explore if they are actionable in research.

 • Mean (average): Add the numbers in the data set, then divide the total by the number of items.

 • Median: Arrange the numbers in order from lowest to highest value.
-The middle number is the median, or, if there’s an even number then you average the two middle numbers.
+The middle number is the median.
+If there’s an even number then you average the two middle numbers.

 • Mode: The number that repeats most often in a data set.

 At the end of the day, research needs to inform strategic plans that can have a huge impact on a company’s relevance and bottom line.
-My favorite pieces of the research process are wrapped up in looking for trends in the data and seeing where the story lies.
-I also enjoy assimilating the information and finding the best ways to communicate all of this to clients in ways that are useful and actionable.
-Mean, median and mode have evolved as important tools along the way.
+Our favorite pieces of the research process are wrapped up in looking for trends in the data and seeing where the story lies.
+We also enjoy assimilating the information and finding the best ways to communicate all of this to clients in ways that are useful and actionable.
+Mean, median, and mode have evolved as important tools along the way in market research.